Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### MetOp
 - There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
-- Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
+- Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels at a 1.1 km/px quality as well as one IASI Imaging channel at 0.8 km/px.
 - The signal does not have a carrier wave or easily discernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.
 > Reception note: When receiving with an RTLSDR, you might run into some issues owing to its relatively high symbol rate.
 If you get a donut shaped constellation while decoding this signal, make sure to follow [this heading](#bad_constellation)